 - Castillo San Jorge (Inquisition Museum) – regarding the inquisition.

 - Archivo General de Indias (General Archives of the Indies) – contains a ton of information and records regarding genealogy and other histories/research.
 You can also sit down with specialists regarding your query.

 Explore the Alcazar Palace

 If there is just one thing you can do in Seville, this should be it.
 Real Alcázar de Sevilla is a beautiful palace built as a fort in 913 and revamped multiple times through the 14th century.
 Islamic and Christian architectural influences converge into a breathtaking complex of different rooms and gardens to explore.
 There is also an outdoor cafe where you can enjoy food or coffee.
 Be sure to go during the early morning to avoid the midday heat or you take a night tour!
 You can skip the lines with this tour for $50.

-Fun fact: This was Dorne from Game of Thrones
+Fun fact: This was the setting for Dorne in Game of Thrones (the HBO show)!

 - Museo del Baile Flamenco – The most beautiful, captivating, and professional one in my opinion.